 The feedback contained a lot of positive sentiments, showing us that the media doesn’t sway attitudes as much as many have feared.

 The public are better informed than you may think.
-Find out what we learned by completing the form below.
+Find out what we learned.

 The attitude of the general public may surprise you if you’re a Home Manager.
 Whilst we could see that the perception of the public was a major concern for virtually everyone we spoke to, there was a significant contrast between the way Care Home Managers think they are perceived, versus the way the public really think.